bvasiles/jsNaughty/README.md

 Also, during experiments, we found jsNaughty performed similarily in quality to [JSNice]( jsnice.org), but that the recovering names covered very different sets of names.
 We found combining them created a tool more effect than either.
-This option is built into both the website and programmatic path (via calling deobfuscateJS in experiments/mosesClient.py).
+This option is built into both the website and script included in the Docker.

 However, it is dependant on JSNice's web service being available.
 If this step fails, instead the tool will fall back on just using our translation framework to generate names.

 # Phrase-table pruning

-One of the biggest slow-downs for translation is the size of the phrase table.
+One source of slow-downs during translation is the size of the phrase table.
 The phrase table size can be reduced via pruning; the translations with the least support can be removed, drastically reducing the table size while hopefully not affecting translation quality (see http:/ /www.statmt.org/moses/?n=Advanced.RuleTables#ntoc5).
-We are still investigating how much the pruning affects our accuracy.
+We are still investigating how much the pruning affects our accuracy - the Docker and website are using the full phrase tables.

 However if you have an uncompressed phrase table and associated corpora, you can run reduce the table size in the following manner (on Linux):